Roddy Woomble: Writings

 Woomble has published two books - a collection of his lyrics and poems entitled Instrumentals (2016) and a retrospective book about Idlewild In the Beginning There Were Answers (2020).
 He has also written columns and articles for a selection of publications including The Sunday Herald, The List, The Idler and The Great Outdoors.

 Personal life

 Woomble moved frequently during his childhood, living in Scotland, France, England and the United States.
-After Idlewild's initial success he lived in London, then New York City before relocating back to Glasgow in 2005.
-Since 2008 he has lived on the Isle of Mull.
+After Idlewild's initial success he lived in London then New York City, before returning to Glasgow in 2005.
+In 2008 Woomble and his wife Ailidh Lennon moved to the Isle of Mull; their son Uist was born the same year.
+The family later relocated to Iona although the couple separated. in 2023 he had a daughter with his partner, designer Roisin Reilly.